zhangyuxuanProject/Dhis2/Installation of Dhis2/Windows/README.md

 ## installation for windows
 ### JAVA installation
 we need to install `JDK or JRE`(https://www.java.com/en/download/) because Dhis2 is a web application based on Java and dhis.war is a JAR file used to distribute a collection of JavaServer Pages, Java Servlets, XML files and other resources that together constitute a web application.
+You can type in command line `java -version` to see if java environment is installed in your computer
 ### set environment variables
 The `environment variables` help the system find where the configuration files(java, dhis2) are the following operations are: My Computer (Right Click) → Properties → Advanced system settings → Environmental Variables and then   Under “System Variables” click `New` to add following: